Jenguk42/Jenguk42.github.io/_posts/Uni works/2022-03-01-CS-operating-systems.md

 - Network interfaces
 - I/O devices

-*These are hardwares.
-OS seamlessly takes care of everything!*
+<mark style='background-color: #fff5b1'> These are hardwares.
+OS seamlessly takes care of everything! </mark>

 ## Operating systems

-*OS is a layer in between the hardware and the software.*
+<mark style='background-color: #fff5b1'> OS is a layer in between the hardware and the software. </mark>

 Examples: Windows, macOS, Unix, Linux, Android...
 GUI or a command line shell is not an operating system.